 For those of us who have spent time with small children in public places, we’ve all been there.
 You know, when they get tired, bored, hungry…and therefore, cranky?
 Your heart beats a little faster, your eyes check the room for those “looks”, and you need a solution – fast.
 And you want to entertain your child without a smartphone.

 Crayons, paper, pens?
 Good choices.
-What if you’re without your usual bag of tricks?
+Getting them hyped about comic books?
+Even better.
+Maybe they’ll hold a debate session on DC and Marvel superheroes.
+If you are unaware of this classic comic book universe rivalry, you can click here to learn more.
+But, what if you’re without your usual bag of tricks and they don’t feel like reading comics?
 Here are 9 ways to entertain your child without a smartphone.
 And avoid the oncoming apocalyptic meltdown.

 Get your Frank Sinatra or Barbra Streisand on and hum a familiar song like “Twinkle, Twinkle Little Star” or “Old McDonald,” and see if they can: a) name it, b) complete a line c) sing along for as long as possible.